Sunes jul

 Sunes jul (Swedish for Sune's Christmas) was the 1991 SVT Christmas calendar.
-In 2004, it was later released to DVD.
+In 2004, it was released to DVD.
 In 2007, it was voted the third best Julkalender ever in Aftonbladet.
 It is based on the books series about the boy Sune by Anders Jacobsson and Sören Olsson.

-The series was viewed by over 3,000,000 viewers, which at the time was an all-time record for SVT's Christmas calendar.
+The series was viewed by over 3 million viewers, which at the time was an all-time record for SVT's Christmas calendar.